 It’s also helpful to provide students with plenty of practice with elapsed time.
 This can help them to become more comfortable with the concept and to develop their skills in solving elapsed time problems.
 You can provide practice problems in class or assign them as homework, and you can also have students work on elapsed time activities in small groups or pairs.
 My students love using task cards, digital escape games, and bump games to practice elapsed time.

-In conclusion, teaching elapsed time requires a combination of visual representation, real-life examples, and hands-on activities.
+Finding engaging ways to teach elapsed time requires a combination of visual representation, real-life examples, and hands-on activities is essential to help your students learn and master the important skill.
 By using a variety of teaching strategies and providing plenty of practice, you can help your students to understand this important concept and develop their skills in solving elapsed time problems.